 I enjoy relaxing in nature, listening to the natural sounds of the bush.
 I particularly love spending time near water.
 I also love watching soccer, reading, and going to the gym.

 Wildlife biology and wetland ecosystem specialisation.
 I also enjoy birdwatching, and have joined online birding platforms such as Merlin Bird ID and eBird for tracking and documenting purposes.
 I have spotted and recorded numerous birds across South Africa, Botswana, Namibia and Kenya.

 I would like to go gorilla trekking in Rwanda and Uganda.
-I’m also a big fan of tigers, and would love to travel to India, if the opportunity arises.
+I’m also a big fan of the tiger, and would love to travel to India, if the opportunity arises.
 India is on my bucket list.

 African wild dog, cheetah, elephant and baboon – these are all animals with interesting dynamics and social structures.
 There is never a dull moment when observing them, and I am always entertained by their enthusiasm, behaviour and interactions.

-With regard to birds; African skimmers, pelicans, spoonbills, and owls.
+With regard to birds; African skimmer, pelican, spoonbill, and owl.
 Their adapted hunting techniques, patience and success makes them interesting to watch.
-Owls, for example, are specialised flyers; absolutely no sound is produced when they are in flight – a truly elegant and interesting species to observe.
+Owl, for example, are specialised flyers; absolutely no sound is produced when they are in flight – a truly elegant and interesting species to observe.

 I enjoy both land and water environments.

 Chobe National Park for its large elephant herds, Savuti for predator interactions, Okavango Delta for unique water excursions and adapted species, and Makgadikgadi Pans with its large flocks of bright-pink flamingo and other specially-adapted desert dwellers.